-CCA Medicare Maximum must end your membership in the plan if any of the following happen:
+CCA Senior Care Options must end your membership in the plan if any of the following happen:

-- If you no longer have Medicare Part A and Part B - If you are no longer eligible for Rhode Island Medicaid.
-As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and Medicaid. - If you lose your eligibility but can reasonably be expected to regain eligibility within three (3) months, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).
+- If you no longer have Medicare Part A and Part B - If you are no longer eligible for MassHealth (Standard) Medicaid.
+As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and MassHealth Standard (Medicaid). - If you lose eligibility for MassHealth Standard (Medicaid) benefits, CCA Senior Care Options will continue to provide care as long as you can reasonably be expected to regain your MassHealth Standard (Medicaid) coverage within one month.
+We will continue your membership for the remainder of the month in which we receive notification from MassHealth (Medicaid) about your loss of eligibility, along with one additional calendar month.
+If you regain your MassHealth Standard (Medicaid) coverage during this period, we will not end your membership.

-- If you move out of our service area - If you are away from our service area for more than six months - If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison) - If you are no longer a United States citizen or lawfully present in the United States - If you lie or withhold information about other insurance you have that provides prescription drug coverage - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+- If you move out of our service area - If you are away from our service area for more than six months - o If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison) - If you are no longer a United States citizen or lawfully present in the United States - If you lie or withhold information about other insurance you have that provides prescription drug coverage - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan